parsa1102/local-chat-server-client/ReadMe.txt

   bug fixes:
-   1.port changes on server are now working as desired 2.empty messages won't be sent anymore on both client and server
+   1.port changes on server are now working as desired 2.empty messages won't be sent anymore on both client and server 3.port changes will now cause clients to disconnect rather thatn staying connected and still being able to send messages to the server which are also recieved and shown(potential Qt bug)